mohammad-fouladgar/laravel-mobile-verification/README.md

 ## Event

-Mobile-Verifier dispatches events during the mobile verification process.
-You may attach listeners to these events in your `EventServiceProvider`:
+This package dispatch an event during the mobile verification process.
+You may attach listeners to this event in your `EventServiceProvider`:

 ```php
 /**